AlexCorcoran/AlexCorcoran/README.md

 * Based in Portland, ME
 * You can contact me at [corcoran.al@northeastern.edu](mailto:corcoran.al@northeastern.edu)
-* I'm currently learning Web Dev
+* I'm currently learning Data Management and Processing

 About